 The Dutch celebrated commerce and the pleasures of the sea, but also commemorated important battles that helped define the small country’s place in the world.
 Birch has created a painting in this spirit, rendering the boats in naturalistic detail and the conditions of Lake Erie in a realistic manner, but also celebrating his country’s victory.
 Birch wanted to make his painting as realistic as possible.
 Not a sailor himself, Perry used first-hand accounts, letters, military sketches, and journalistic accounts to get the details of the battle and of the ships correct.

 A key victory

 The Battle of Lake Erie may have turned the tide in the War of 1812.
-Despite being a battle with fewer than 20 ships, the battle would have far-reaching implications and would help shape what would become an American empire.
+Despite involving fewer than 20 ships, the battle had far-reaching implications and would help shape what would become an American empire.
 It was a decisive victory, and Lake Erie was a key location, serving as a connector between British Canada and the United States.
 The war was fought partially for control of rivers, seas, and lakes, the conduits of international commerce.
-The young United States would step out into the world stage with their victory in the War of 1812, now having access to these important trade routes.
+The young United States would step out onto the world stage with their victory in the War of 1812, now having access to these important trade routes.

-The U.S. victory on Lake Erie and in the War of 1812 in general would have a disastrous effect for Native Americans.
-A confederacy of tribes, led by Tecumseh, has been allied with the British, and had fought against American settlement of their lands.
-With the defeat and withdrawal of the British, the U.S. began to push into the confederacy’s lands.
-This expansion is part of the larger legacy of the push westward and its negative effects on Native Americans.
+The U.S. victory on Lake Erie and in the War of 1812 in general would have a disastrous effect on Native Americans.
+A confederacy of tribes, led by Tecumseh, had been allied with the British, and had fought against American settlement of their lands.
+With the defeat and withdrawal of the British, U.S. settlers began to push into the confederacy’s lands.
+This expansion was part of the larger legacy of the push westward and its negative effects on Native Americans.